NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/continuous-testing-plan-example.md

-To be updated with real example
+To be updated with a real example

 ### Example
 ```